rtcharity/resources.eahub.org/content/events/clubs-fair.md

 # What is Tabling?

 Tabling is when a university group sets up a table to promote their group to passing students.
 The most common time to set up a table is the Clubs Fair.
-In many universities groups are allowed to also set up their table in a time and place where there is a lot of foot traffic, e.g. near the cafeteria around lunchtime.
+In many universities, groups are allowed to set up their table where there is a lot of foot traffic, such as near the cafeteria around lunchtime.
 The advice on this page is mostly focussed on Clubs Fairs, but most of the advice can be applied to other tabling opportunities.

 <a name="what"></a>

 # What is a Clubs Fair?

-A Clubs Fair (otherwise known as Freshers’ Fair, Activities’ Fair, or Orientation) is an annual or bi-annual student extracurricular fair that most universities host.
-Usually held over a few hours or a few days at the beginning of the term, student groups can register for a table and talk to students who might be interested in joining their group.
-Many students will be using this event to figure out what groups to get involved with, so this is an excellent opportunity to find new people (especially first-year students) to get involved in your EA group.
+A Clubs Fair, also known as Freshers’ Fair, Activities’ Fair, or Orientation, is an annual or bi-annual student extracurricular fair that most universities host.
+Usually held over a few hours or days at the beginning of the term, student groups can register to set up a table and talk to students who might be interested in joining their group.
+Many students, especially first-years, will be trying to figure out which groups to get involved with.
+This makes Clubs Fairs an excellent opportunity to invite new people to your EA group.

 <a name="aims"></a>